Important Safari Advice

 If we are to compare the two types of conservancy:

-Kwa Madwala Private Game Reserve is a 4000 hectare independent big game and wilderness conservancy, well stocked in terms of the big 4 including lion, elephant, rhino, leopard and a wide variety of general game.
+Kwa Madwala Private Game Reserve is a 2000 hectare independent big game and wilderness conservancy, well stocked in terms of a wide variety of general game.
 It is a human managed environment.

 Kruger National Park is a 2.2 million hectare independent big game conservancy and National Park with a variety of most game species including the big 5 (lion, elephant, rhino, buffalo and leopard) It remains a human managed environment.